 The course features guest lectures by Professor Joseph Stiglitz and other preeminent scholars and leaders from diverse fields.

 The course is open to graduate students and upper-level undergraduate UBC students.
 However, course registration will be competitive.
-Applicants must submit a digital transcript and a one-page document explaining their interest in the course and topic and what they will bring to the discussion.
+Applicants must submit a digital transcript (a scanned version will be accepted) and a one-page document explaining their interest in the course and topic and what they will bring to the discussion.
+Reference letters are not required.
+Unfortunately, we cannot accept auditors or unclassified students in this course.

 The application deadline is July 31, 2015.
 Please send application materials to Lindsay Marsh, Liu Institute Communications Manager at Lindsay.Marsh@ubc.ca